Overviews - Attainment report tour

 • Select the whole school and compare year groups

-This will load the report for the most recent pupil groups you have been investigating for the current term.
-Here we're looking at year 5:
+This will load the report for the most recent pupil groups you have been viewing for the current term, with Reading, Writing and Maths displayed.
+Here we're looking at year 5.

-You can hide the combined attainment table by clicking Advanced Options and de-selecting 'Show stats for combined attainment'
+You can hide the combined attainment table/venn by clicking Advanced Options and de-selecting 'Show stats for combined attainment'

 All reports are interactive.
 Clicking on sections of the bar or Venn diagrams will reveal pupil names.
 By clicking on Advanced Options and selecting ‘Show pupil names’ those names can be permanently displayed in a table below each bar and Venn diagram.